Yes, it’s that time of the week again. Time for #9 out of 10 things you should know about Lightroom.

 Before we get into Lightroom, we have some color settings on your camera we need to discuss first.
 Although, this post couldn’t possibly cover every specific type of camera, let’s just keep it simple.

 Most prosumer (and all pro cameras) should allow you to select your color profile; sRGB or Adobe RGB.
 Didn’t know you had a choice?
-Or don’t know which one to choose?
+Or maybe you don’t know which one to choose?
 Sigh…

 Again, camera settings are beyond the scope of this post.
 For, now just stick with sRGB.
 We can change this once we are in Lightroom (providing you shoot in RAW and not JPG).
 Which is why we started with your camera first.

 You should also set the Picture Control (as described, in the Menu, for Nikon users).
 Nikon users have; Standard, Neutral and Vivid.
-If you’re a Canon user, please provide your options in the comments (
+If you’re a Canon user, please provide your options in the comments (please and thank you).
+You may also have the option to customize the settings for your personal preference.
+Make your choices and save.

 Yes, your monitor.